rohitvs/AuditoriumTicketingSystem/README.md

 # AuditoriumTicketingSystem

-More detailed description of the application can be found in README.doc in the root folder of the project
+More detailed description of the application can be found in README.doc in the root folder of the project.

 # Running the application